 In a 2003 Los Angeles Times interview, June Allyson remembered Johnson as being “very, very down-to-earth.
 I think he was the man every girl would like to marry.
 I just loved working with him.
 He was delightful, he was funny, and he was always prepared.”
 Indeed, Johnson’s popularity rested on his appeal to young women who bought into his image as the Boy Next Door.

-Though I've never found him an actor of great depth and despite the fact that I despise apple-pie wholesomeness, I actually like Van Johnson, whom I've always found a charming and capable light comedian.
-In fact, I'd much rather watch Van Johnson – I've seen about 20 of his 70 or so film appearances – than, say, Van Heflin or Vin Diesel.
+Though not known as an actor of great depth and despite the appalling phoniness of apple-pie wholesomeness emblematic of his big-screen persona, Van Johnson was actually a charming and capable light comedian.
+In fact, I’d much rather watch Van Johnson – I’ve seen about 20 of his 70 or so film appearances – than, say, Van Heflin or Vin Diesel.

 Johnson is fun (in a stiff kinda way) singing and dancing in a guest spot in Till the Clouds Roll By (1946); he is a good match for June Allyson (another personable, charming, and much underrated performer) in Two Girls and a Sailor; and he’s perfectly fine as the (light-heartedly) cynical reporter “Spike” McManus in the Spencer Tracy-Katharine Hepburn vehicle State of the Union (1948, above, with Adolphe Menjou and Angela Lansbury).

-That said, what I find more than a tad revolting is the "Boy Next Door" bullshit, in which the purveyors of the lie shove it down the throat of a willing public, ever eager to gulp it down so as to perpetuate their delusional sense of both ethical behavior and reality.
-(Consider the recent Michael Phelps scandal, the latest All-American Poster Boy, because the guy dared to smoke a joint at a party.
-While you're at it, check out David Sirota's incisive essay on the hypocrisy surrounding L'Affaire Phelps at Truthdig.)
+That said, what’s more than a tad revolting is the “Boy Next Door” inanity, in which the purveyors of the lie shove it down the throat of a willing public, ever eager to gulp it down so as to perpetuate their delusional sense of both ethical behavior and reality.
+(Consider the recent Michael Phelps scandal, the latest All-American Poster Boy, because the guy dared to smoke a joint at a party.)

 Johnson himself seemed to have believed his studio’s propaganda machine – or at least he felt obliged to keep the machine going while in public.
 “It was one big happy family and a little kingdom,” he said in 1985, recalling his years at MGM.
 “Everything was provided for us, from singing lessons to barbells.
 All we had to do was inhale, exhale and be charming.
 I used to dread leaving the studio to go out into the real world, because to me the studio was the real world.”
 Well, no wonder, considering what Johnson’s “real world” was like.